abdulbadii/history-tidying/README.md

 - likewise above but it has only 1 or 2 printable characters, it will be assumed to find this string as exact, whole line.
 Alternatively it can be made as a substring search if either one is, or both are, `.`
 - if input character with `.` (single period) it becomes just OS shell `?` wildcard character, while the literal periode is input with `\.`
 - if input character with `...` (three period in a row) it becomes just OS shell `*` wildcard character
-- Do all these finely as it can behave as the shell prompt function (it's well termed as `readline`) by A space at first then up/down key to retrieve the command
+- Do all these easily as it can be as the shell prompt function (well termed as `readline`) by hitting backspace first to get in shell prompt behavour (up/down key to retrieve a command)

 If one already knew the number or the searched string, then just put directly in shell/terminal prompt to delete it such as:
-`$ h 371-375 367`
+`$ h 371-373 -1`
-`$ cd /home`

-It'b be also as history alias i.e.
+It's also a history alias i.e.

 `$ h --help`
 shows history command's helpful reference